-He was born in Preston, Lancashire and attended Lancaster Royal Grammar School, Keele University and the University of Bath
+He was born in Preston, Lancashire and attended Lancaster Royal Grammar School.
+He went on to study at Keele University and the University of Bath.

-In Bath, Don has helped create over 2,500 new apprentices since 2010 in Bath, overseen a 20% increase in business start ups and helped take out almost 7,000 people from paying income tax.
+In the Coalition Government, Don helped create over 2,500 new apprentices in Bath, oversaw a 20% increase in business start-ups and helped take out almost 7,000 people from paying income tax.

 During his years in Parliament Don held a number of roles.
 He was a spokesman on education for under Paddy Ashdown from 1992 to 1999.
 He went on to hold the position of Liberal Democrat Shadow Culture Secretary and retained the role, as Culture Spokesperson following the formation of the Coalition Government in 2010.